 Chapter two moves on to crocheting flat circles (very useful for many types of projects, including amigurumi) and has lots of info on creating the ever-popular and extremely versatile granny squares.
 There is a stitch gallery with fun new stitches to try.
 At the end of this chapter there are 9 nice projects: a set of coasters, a round cushion, a baby’s blanket, toy balls, a chevron cushion, a baby’s hat, a project basket (very nice!), a bookmark and a clutch bag.
 Again you will be able to adapt these patterns quite easily if you want.

 The third chapter again has many useful techniques to expand your crocheting skills.
 There is also another stitch gallery with fancy stitches and motif patterns.
 The third cluster of projects are: a ribbed scarf, a string bag, a lacy scarf, a tote bag, a patchwork blanket, a baby’s cardigan, a teddy bear and baby’s shoes.

 All the patterns are nice and clear with closeups of different elements, explanations of any bits that might be new or tricky for you and handy tip boxes.

 This would be an ideal book for a beginner to crochet.
 It also is the ideal reference book for the more experienced crocheter who wants a refresher, to fill in the gaps or simply likes the nice included patterns.
 The book is very low priced, so worth it just for the projects, in my opinion.

 This is a medium sized, thick book, 22cm x 17cm (8.5″ x 6.75″) in size.
 It has 192 pages.
 It would be a good size to slip into your craft bag for on-the-go reference.

-This link leads to the item on Amazon.co.uk.
-If you purchase it from this link then I would get a small commission from Amazon for sending custom their way.
+These links lead to the item on Amazon.com (left) and Amazon.co.uk(right).
+If you purchase it from these links then I would get a small commission from Amazon for sending custom their way.